hpi-schul-cloud/schulcloud-client/README.md

 ## Setup

-There a blog posts on how to setup client and server under [Windows](https://schul-cloud.github.io/blog/2017-05-18/setup-schul-cloud-client-and-sever-under-windows) and [Linux](https://schul-cloud.github.io/blog/2017-04-21/setup-development-under-ubuntu).
+There are blog posts on how to setup [client](https://github.com/schul-cloud/schulcloud-client) and [server](https://github.com/schul-cloud/schulcloud-server) under [Windows](https://schul-cloud.github.io/blog/2017-05-18/setup-schul-cloud-client-and-sever-under-windows) and [Linux](https://schul-cloud.github.io/blog/2017-04-21/setup-development-under-ubuntu).

 1. Clone directory into local folder
 2. Go into the cloned folder and enter `npm install`